-The School's Anti-Bullying guidelines and procedures are based on and informed by the Anti-Bullying Policy for Diocesan Systemic Schools and is aligned to the Pastoral Care Policy for Diocesan Systemic Schools and other related wellbeing policies and guidelines.
+The School's Anti-Bullying guidelines and procedures are based on and informed by the Prevention and Management of Student Bullying Policy and is aligned to the Pastoral Care Policy for Diocesan Systemic Schools and other related wellbeing policies and guidelines.
 All students, their families and employees within Catholic education have a right to a learning and work environment that is free from intimidation, humiliation and hurt.
 Anti-Bullying policies support school communities to prevent, reduce and respond to bullying.
 Further information about this and other related policies may be obtained from the CSBB website or by contacting CSBB.
-There were no changes made to this policy in 2022.
+There were no changes made to this policy in 2024.